Kemdirimakujuobi/Podbook/STORAGE_SETUP.md

 1. Go to Storage in Supabase Dashboard
 2. You should see `podcast-audio` and `podcast-covers` listed
 3. Both should show as "Public"
-4. Click on each bucket and go to Policies tab
+4. Go to Storage → Policies (main policies page, not inside a bucket)
-5. Each bucket should have 3 policies (or 2 if you skipped delete):
+5. You should see 6 policies total (or 4 if you skipped delete):
+   - ✓ podcast-audio: public read
+   - ✓ podcast-audio: authenticated upload
+   - ✓ podcast-audio: authenticated delete (optional)
-   - ✓ Public read access
+   - ✓ podcast-covers: public read
-   - ✓ Authenticated users can upload
+   - ✓ podcast-covers: authenticated upload
-   - ✓ Authenticated users can delete (optional)
+   - ✓ podcast-covers: authenticated delete (optional)

-**If `podcast-covers` has no policies**, go back and apply the policies specifically to that bucket following the instructions above.
+**Note:** Policy names must be unique across all buckets, which is why we prefix them with the bucket name.

 Once complete, you can use the admin upload interface at `/#/admin` in your app.